 Things You Must Do After The Solar Eclipse

-- The sun god is revered as a fatherly god, hence, offering something to old people really pleases him along with pleasing those real-life parents there.
+Sun is often said to be a fatherly God.
+Hence, the more we respect our parents the more he is pleased.
+Similarly, offering something to old people really pleases him along with those the real-life parents there.

-- Another reason for donations being so significant on this day is that solar eclipse occurred on Amavasya tithi.
-Amavasya, in Hinduism, has been dedicated to the worship of ancestors.
-And donations are one of the most popular ways to please the Pitras in heaven.
-You can also donate items of use to the Brahmans.
+Another reason for donations being so significant on this day is that solar eclipse occurs on Amavasya tithi.
+This tithi is especially considered for making donations to the priests.
+You can donate items of use to them.

-- The first is that the eclipse is considered an inauspicious event.
-It can harm one's eyes, their health, food, etc. not just because of biological but also because of astrological reasons.
+The first is that the eclipse is considered an inauspicious event.
+It can harm one's eyes, their health and even stored food etc., not just because of biological but also because of astrological reasons.
 Astrologically speaking, it affects different zodiacs differently.
 Hence, in order to remove the after-effects and the negative energy of the eclipse, one must take a head bath.

-- The second reason behind it is that a bath after the solar eclipse brings peace to Pitras (dead ancestors worshipped as family gods).
-Because of this, people even perform a Pitra puja and Pitra Shradh.
-Again, it being an Amavasya, taking a holy bath holds importance because of its association with ancestors.
+The second reason behind it is that a bath after an eclipse removes negativity that might have occurred in the house.
+Because of this, some people even perform a puja.
+Though a holy bath is what should be preferred more.
 However, taking a head bath at home after the eclipse must not be skipped if you cannot go for a holy bath.

-Though it is very holy to take a bath in the river Ganga, it being the most sacred river, there are other rivers as well, which are considered sacred and in which you can take a holy bath.
-River Yamuna is an option since it merges with Ganga in Allahabad.
+Though it is very auspicious to take a bath in the river Ganga, it being the most sacred river, there are other rivers as well, which are considered sacred and in which you can take a holy bath.
+River Yamuna is another option since it merges with Ganga in Allahabad.